Skip Global navigation and goto content

 Obesity

 Obesity is a severe issue affecting children and adolescents aged 2-19 years across the nation.
-Data from the 2015-2016 National Health and Nutrition Examination Survey (NHANES) shows that 18.5 percent of the children and adolescents aged 2-19 years are obese.
+Data from the 2017-2020 National Health and Nutrition Examination Survey (NHANES) shows that 19.7% of the children and adolescents aged 2-19 years are obese nationwide, an increase from 18.5% from the 2015-2016 NHANES.
+Amongst Hispanic children, the prevalence of obesity was 26.2% and 24.8% amongst non-Hispanic Black children.
 The health consequences associated with childhood obesity includes high blood pressure and high cholesterol, which are risk factors for cardiovascular disease, increased risk of impaired glucose tolerance, insulin resistance, and type 2 diabetes, breathing problems, such as asthma and sleep apnea, as well as musculoskeletal discomfort and fatty liver disease.
 Childhood obesity has also been known to have psychosocial consequences.
 Some examples of psychosocial consequences of childhood obesity are anxiety and depression, low self- esteem and lower self- reported quality of life.
 In addition; childhood obesity can cause social problems like bullying and stigma.

 The Healthy School Initiative was mandated in 2001 by the Secretary of the Department of Health in counties receiving full-service school funding.
 It was designed to increase the awareness of students and their families about the risks of childhood obesity, physical activity involvement, and nutrition improvement.
 Children attending Full Service and Comprehensive schools were screened for height and weight with body mass index (BMI) measurements in grades kindergarten, first, third, sixth, and ninth.
 Additionally, a minimum of three activities geared towards nutrition and physical activity were conducted.
 This was done in conjunction with statewide activities designed to promote awareness of this health concern and increase involvement in healthy lifestyles.
 At this time, Miami Dade County Public Schools are now obligated to adhere to a local school district wellness policy.